-The organization currently has some 3,600 members, headed for a practice in family medicine or one of the 60 other specialties recognized in Quebec.
-The duration of postgraduate education in family medicine is two years, with the possibility of performing further training (fellowships), while in medical or surgical specialties it varies from five to eight years.
+The organization currently has some 3,600 members, headed for a practice in family medicine or one of the 59 other specialties recognized in Quebec.
+The duration of postgraduate education in family medicine is two years, with the possibility of performing further training (fellowships), while in medical or surgical specialties it varies from four to six years.

 Within the framework of its activities, the Fédération des médecins résidents du Québec is responsible for the negotiation of collective agreements, and ensures that they are complied within training sites.
 It also negotiates a series of financial services and personal insurance services.
 In addition, it has among other things organized Quebec Career Day, a medical employment fair representing all regions of Quebec, more than 20 years and the Family Medicine Conference, which is increasingly successful year after year.